London Gatwick North Terminal

 Gatwick North Terminal

-I walked to the other terminal and things started going pear-shaped.
-Even though the overhead signs pointed me to area “A” for Lufthansa, there was no Lufthansa counter to be seen.
+I walked to the other terminal, and things started going pear-shaped.
+Even though the overhead signs pointed to area “A” for Lufthansa, there was no Lufthansa counter in sight.
 They’d shut down after their first flight and wouldn’t open until 15:30.
-I’d bought a business class upgrade expressly so that I could use the Lufthansa Lounge and spend the time in comfort with free internet rather than sitting in a grungy plastic airport seat designed to be as uncomfortable as possible for long-term seating.
+I’d bought a business class upgrade expressly so I could use the Lufthansa Lounge and spend the time in comfort with free internet, rather than sitting in a grungy plastic airport seat designed to be as uncomfortable as possible for long-term use.

-It is now 14:00 and I’ve got another hour and half to wait for the check-in counter to open, and looking at the lounge information it might even closed (it says operating hours 07:00-14:00).
+It is now 14:00, and I’ve got another hour and a half to wait for the check-in counter to open.
+Looking at the lounge information, it might even be closed (it says operating hours 07:00-14:00).
 I’m not happy, having wasted quite a bit of money for absolutely nothing; all I’ve gained is some frustration.
-To make matters worse, the airport is very busy, and the free Wi-Fi system is completely overloaded.
+To make matters worse, the airport is hectic, and the free Wi-Fi system is completely overloaded.
 I was able to connect for 15 minutes in the morning and have not been able to reconnect since then.

 Check In